Journal of Experimental Zoology Part B: Molecular and Developmental Evolution

 General Instructions.
 Figures must be submitted as TIF or EPS files; Word, JPG, and GIF files are not acceptable.

 Resolution.
 Journal quality reproduction will require greyscale and color files at resolutions yielding approximately 300 ppi.
 Bitmapped line art should be submitted at resolutions yielding 600-1200 ppi.
 These resolutions refer to the output size of the file; if you anticipate that your images will be enlarged or reduced, resolutions should be adjusted accordingly.

 File names.
 Illustration files should be given the 2- or 3-letter extension that identifies the file format used (i.e., .tif, .eps).

 Color illustrations.
-Authors are encouraged to submit color illustrations.
-Color reproduction is free for the first page, and $500 for each subsequent page.
+NEW COLOR CHARGE POLICY All color pages will be published gratis online; the charge to authors for publishing color figures in print is $500 for each color figure.
 Once a paper has been accepted, the author will have the opportunity to approve costs and proofs prior to printing.

 Lettering and labels.
 Consideration must be given to achieving greatest contrast between the label or letter and its background, placing white labeling over dark backgrounds and black labeling over light backgrounds.